MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.31.0 = 18.11.2024
+Refactor JS for Admin-GPX-Panel, Filter Multi-Sport-Tracks instead of reducing to one Track

 = 0.30.0 = 11.11.2024
 Update for AVIF-Files, Bugfixes in PHP for track statistics, minor updates.
 Changed loading of translation files and tileserver for openstreetmap.org.